b-kennedy0/b-kennedy0.github.io/_drafts/2021-03-08-cool-things.md

 {: .box-warning}
 <i class="fas fa-exclamation icon-yellow" aria-hidden="true"></i> **NOTE:** On September 1, 2021, Adobe will end support for Brackets. :sob:

-[VS Code](https://code.visualstudio.com/) - Replacement to Brackets.
+[VS Code](https://code.visualstudio.com/){:target="_blank" rel="noopener"} - Replacement to Brackets.
 It contains a lot of powerful tools and can even syncronise with Git.
 It takes a little bit of getting used to but is worth the investment.

 If writing code for a script then this [JSON Validator](https://jsonlint.com/){:target="_blank" rel="noopener"} is super useful as I can never keep track of the [brackets].